ionic-team/stencil-site/src/docs/design-systems/stencil-for-design-systems.md

   - dotNetkow
 ---

-# Using Stencil to Build a Design System Hello
+# Using Stencil to Build a Design System

 There’s a lot that goes into creating amazing UI components.
 Performance, accessibility, cross-platform capabilities, and user experience (not only of the UI component itself but how it fits into the entire design system) all must be considered.